 - Married for over 28 years to beautiful Rosil Burnett-Gibbs.

-- Proud parents of two young adults, Brandon and Brittney.
+- Proud parent of two young adults, Brandon and Brittney.

 - Committed follower of Jesus since 1983.

-- An Ordained Minister with the Canadian Baptist of Ontario & Quebec (CBOQ).
+- An Ordained Minister with the Canadian Baptists of Ontario & Quebec (CBOQ).